Luo Guiping

-Luo Guiping (born 20 April 1993) is a Chinese footballer who plays as a midfielder for Meizhou Hakka and the China women's national football team.
+Luo Guiping (born 20 April 1993) is a Chinese footballer who plays as a midfielder for Guangdong and the China women's national football team.

 International career

 In 2013, Luo was included in China's squad for the 2013 Valais Women's Cup in Switzerland.
 She appeared as a substitute in both matches, with the team finishing as runners-up to New Zealand.

 In May 2019, she was included in the squad for the 2019 FIFA Women's World Cup in France.